pavelsolis/Replication-Folder/README.md

 Reproducibility of your research results is desirable.
 This goal is easier to achieve if it is part of the research process, from inception to completion.
 The folder structure and example files in this template facilitate working on a project that is replicable.
 Just [create your project repository from the template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).
 - If you are new to version control with Git and GitHub, I provide step-by-step instructions on how to start from scratch [here](https://github.com/pavelsolis/Git-GitHub-Primer); you can also take a look at these great introductory pieces: [1](https://www.frankpinter.com/notes/git-for-economists-presentation.pdf), [2](https://www.sas.upenn.edu/~jesusfv/Chapter_HPC_5_Git.pdf), [3](https://rubygarage.org/blog/most-basic-git-commands-with-examples), [4](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), [5](https://nvie.com/posts/a-successful-git-branching-model/).

-You will find a few files that briefly guide you through the example files, and the purpose and structure of some folders.
-Specifically, you will find short guides for: data (metadata), codes (tidy, stats, analysis) and docs (paper, slides, figures, tables, equations).
-The philosophy behind the folder structure and the example files is to automate as much as possible so that manual tweaks are not necessary.
-In this way, someone else (including yourself) can easily *replicate* and *update* your results.
+You will find short guides (for data, codes and docs) that briefly describe the purpose of some folders and the example files.
+- The philosophy behind the folder structure and the example files is to automate as much as possible so that manual tweaks are not necessary.
+- In this way, someone else (including yourself) can easily *replicate* and *update* the results.

 Once you have created your project repository from the template, tailor this file (README.md) to your specific project.
 Start by deleting up to this line so that only the description of your project below remains in it.